thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Entity aliases

 Entity Aliases determine which entities (devices, assets, etc) you would like to display on the dashboard.
-You can treat alias as a reference to one or more devices.
+You can treat alias as a reference to one or multiple devices.
 These references can be static or dynamic.

 An example of the static alias is the [Single entity](/docs/{{docsPrefix}}user-guide/ui/aliases/#single-entity) alias.
 An entity is configured once in the alias dialog box.
 All users see the same data if they have permission to access this device.